Symmetry indicators and anomalous surface states of topological crystalline insulators: Surface states

-As we noted in the previous section, the ``$-$'' representation for the mirror implies that the mirror plane remains gapless regardless of the number of copies of the DSTI we stack together.
-This can be seen from the fact that, for any number of copies, any mass term will have the form $m_\br \bn_\br \cdot \bsigma \otimes \Gamma$, which will always vanish in the mirror plane.
+As we noted in the previous subsection, the ``$-$'' representation for the mirror implies that the mirror plane remains gapless regardless of the number of DSTIs stacked together.
+This can be seen from the fact that, for any number of copies, any mass term will have the form $m_\br (\bn_\br \cdot \bsigma) \otimes \Gamma$, where $\Gamma$ denotes matrices in the orbital space of copies, which will always vanish in the mirror plane.
 As discussed previously, this implies a $\Z$ classification corresponding to the mirror Chern number in real space \cite{Hsieh12}.

+{\bf $S_n$ rotoinversion}: As $S_n = \mathcal I C_n$, its action on a DSTI can be readily understood through the corresponding discussions for $\mathcal I$ and $C_n$ above.
+Note that a ``two-fold rotoinversion'' is simply a mirror symmetry, which leaves a plane invariant in 3D, and is differentiated from $S_{3,4,6}$, which only leave the origin invariant.
+It is worth noting that among the three roto-inversion groups $\bar 3$, $\bar 4$, and $\bar 6$, only $\bar 4$ is not a direct product of smaller groups.